Misery7100/ormy/README.md

-# ORM WTF
+# ORM - What The Fun

-Python ORM wrappers for pydantic data models.
+Python ORM wrappers in uniform format for popular database solutions with pydantic compatibility.